 |State aid||$5.8 million|

 AccessUVA is the financial aid program created by the University to limit undergraduate student debt and keep higher education affordable for all admitted students, regardless of economic circumstances.
-The Princeton Review's 2014 edition of the "The Best 376 College" rates it as the 2nd best financial aid program in the nation among public institutions, and third after Swarthmore College and Princeton University among both public and private institutions.
+The Princeton Review's 2016 edition of the "The Best 380 Colleges" rates it as one of the nation's ten best financial aid programs.
 The program meets 100% of demonstrated need for admitted U.S. residents, and it provides one-on-one counseling for admitted students and their families.